The Best B2B Product Page Examples

 2. Position Your Product.

 Something that should be abundantly clear on your product pages is your product positioning.
-In fact, it should be the first thing your page visitors see.
+It should be the first thing your page visitors see.

-The most common types of product positioning are benefit based or feature based.
-Feature-based types tell what the product actually does, while benefit-based positioning lets consumers know what the product can make possible for them.
+The most common types of product positioning are benefit-based or feature-based.
+Feature-based types tell what the product does, while benefit-based positioning lets consumers know what the product can make possible for them.

-No matter what position you choose, it should remain simple and avoid jargon words such as "revolutionary" or "best-in-class."
+Regardless of the position you choose, it should remain simple and avoid tired and overused jargon phrases such as "revolutionary" or "best-in-class."
 If you do use jargon or specific claims, make sure you have proof further down the page to back it up.

 4. Include Product Comparisons.